General primitivity in the mapping class group: Preliminaries

-\begin{prop}[{\cite[Proposition 3.9]{kashyap6}}] Data sets of degree $n$ and genus $g$ are in one-to-one correspondence with periodic mapping classes (or cyclic actions) of order $n$ in $\map(S_g)$. \end{prop}
+We will not write $r$ in the data set $D$ whenever $r=0$.
+The significance of the cyclic data set is given in the following proposition due to Nielsen \cite{nielsen} (see also~\cite[Theorem 3.9]{rajeevsarathy6}). \begin{prop} Cyclic data sets of degree $n$ and genus $g$ are in one-to-one correspondence with the conjugacy classes of periodic mapping classes (or cyclic actions) of order $n$ in $\map(S_g)$. \end{prop}

+The natural numbers $n$, $r$, $g$ and $g_0$ associated to a data set $D$ will be denoted by $n(D)$, $r(D)$, $g(D)$, and $g_0(D)$, respectively.
 From here on, a periodic mapping class $F$ (and its associated cyclic action) up to conjugacy will be represented by its corresponding data set $D_F$.
-We will use the following nomenclature (from~\cite{kashyap1}) for categorizing cyclic actions.
+Some cyclic actions on surfaces along with their corresponding data sets are shown in Figure \ref{fig1}.